Management Committee

 Committee Member

-Michelle is well known for her vibrant personality, teamed up with a can do attitude, a love for people and an ability to tell funny stories.
+Michelle is treasured for her vibrant personality, can do attitude, a love for people and an ability to tell funny stories.

 Jim Byrne